 Photographing the Painted Hills

-The Painted Hills are an incredible formation and you’ll undoubtedly want to capture some photos!
-While it is possible to capture some great photos nowadays with smartphones, for the best possible photos you may want to consider a few key pieces of photography gear:
+The Painted Hills are an incredible natural landscape and you’ll undoubtedly want to capture some photos!
+While it is possible to take some great photos nowadays with smartphones, for the best possible photos you may want to consider a few key pieces of photography gear: